TheSnowfield/VitaArc/README.md

  - Copy `assets` to `ux0:vitaarc/`.
  - Make a directory named `persistent` under `ux0:vitaarc/`.

-If you do this follows the tutorial, The directory tree should be like
+If you follows the tutorial correctly, The directory tree should be like
  - assets
    + app-data
    + audio